B2B Marketing Attribution for Beginners

 Word-of-mouth and referrals

-You can be more specific by breaking online networks into two types.
-First, there are paid channels, like LinkedIn ads.
-Then, there are organic channels, such as your website’s blog.
+You can get more specific by breaking online channels into two types.
+First, there are paid channels like LinkedIn ads.
+Then, there are organic channels such as your website’s blog.

 Capturing touchpoints